 You win those matchups by overwhelming them on the board in the early game.
 Dealing face damage is NOT important early, there will be time for that.
 At first you want to do as much efficient trading as possible.
 If you kill an opposing minion while yours survives, that’s a small victory.
 If you kill a 2-drop with a 1-drop, that’s another small victory.
 Those things don’t really matter individually, but after a while those small advantages should stack and you should win board control.

 But overall, no matter what Aggro deck you face, you want tempo.
 Opening with a 1-drop is absolutely necessary.
 It’s not that bad if both of you skip a 1-drop, but if you don’t have one, but your opponent does, you’re already playing from behind and that’s something you don’t want.
-Zoo is REALLY bad at playing from behind, you have pretty much no comeback mechanics and if you lose the board, only a clutch Doomguard (especially one that discards Silverware Golem) can save you.
+Zoo is REALLY bad at playing from behind, you have pretty much no comeback mechanics and if you lose the board, only a clutch Despicable Dreadlord that might sweep the board.

 In fast matchups, Defender of Argus is MVP, because it forces the opponent to trade instead of going face.
 You save health, you control the board etc. When playing against Aggro, you most likely want to Taunt the two highest health minions, so try to keep them together.
 But to be fair, Taunting two of anything is already good.
 Sometimes you’ll be forced to play Taunt on a single minion, because there will be no better option.